Dito-gee/Resume/docs/README.md

 ### Tech

-I used the following technologies for the STA project:
+I used the following technologies for the project:

 •	HTML